paperManu/splash/README.md

     make && sudo make install
     cd ..

-We then install Shmdata, which depends on GStreamer:
+We then install Shmdata, which depends on GStreamer.
+Note that Shmdata is only needed if you want Splash to communicate with other Shmdata-compatible softwares.
+If you want to read video files or feed Splash through Syphon, you can skip this step.

     sudo port install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev python3-dev
     git clone https://github.com/nicobou/shmdata